 Many schools say they have no SAT score cutoff, but the truth is that there is a hidden SAT requirement.
 This is based on the school's average score.

-This score makes NYU Strongly Competitive for SAT test scores.
+This score makes NYU Extremely Competitive for SAT test scores.

 NYU SAT Score Analysis (New 1600 SAT)